 Tony Evans, Race, and the Bible

-Best of all, for me, because of the long term implications, is the forceful way Dr. Evans put the Bible as the plumb line not racial preferences as the plumb line in all of our activity with regard to race and ethnicity.
-So he said things like, quote: Jesus is not calling white to be black or black to be white, but both to be biblical.
-He said: Biblical truth overrides cultural difference.
-He said: Adjust your humanity to you faith, not your faith to your humanity.
-He said, quote: Black is beautiful only when it is biblical.
-White is right only when it agrees with holy writ.
-Now that not only sounds good, that is good.
-I mean, that is just plain powerful and good.
+Best of all, because of the long-term implications, was the forceful way in which Dr. Evans used the Bible as the plumb line.
+We should not use racial preferences as the plumb line in all of our activity regarding race and ethnicity.
+Dr. Evans said, “Jesus is not calling white to be black or black to be white, but both to be biblical,” and, “Biblical truth overrides cultural difference.”
+He said, “Adjust your humanity to your faith, not your faith to your humanity,” and, “Black is beautiful only when it is biblical.
+White is right only when it agrees with holy writ.”
+That not only sounds good; that is good.
+Those words are powerful and good.

 After John 4, Dr. Evans took a side trip over to Galatians 2.
 In Galatians 2, Paul writes how he scolded Peter for not walking in step with the gospel.
 Clearly, Evans said, the gospel has implications for relational behaviors.
 He used the terms “content of the gospel” and “scope of the gospel.”
 He defined the “content” of the gospel from 1 Corinthians 15.
 Jesus died for us.
 He rose again.
 We must believe in him.
 If we do, he will give us eternal life.
 But the “scope” of the gospel has radical implications, like, Do you eat pork chops with Gentiles or not?

 He said one last thing very confrontationally that I took to heart.
 He said that American racism would not have lasted so long if things had been right in the pulpits.
 He pled with pastors, with myself and others, to see these things and to proclaim them with clarity and power.
 I came away from the Kainos Movement, the Kainos event, and that time with Bryan Loritts and Dr. Evans greatly encouraged.
 I hope lots of people get on board with what Bryan is trying to do.
 It was an honor to be part of that event.